 The Intensive Outpatient Program (IOP) operates 3 hours per day, between 3 PM and 6 PM, and the Partial Hospitalization Program operates 5 hours per day, between 1 PM and 6 PM.

 Group therapy forms the core component of treatment in Direction’s IOP and PHP, and is led by Victoria.
-Over the years, we developed a model of group therapy called Wholeistic Education (WED) which you can learn more about under the menu "Resources".
+Over the years, we developed a model of group therapy which is both effective and one that kids like.

 We provide both Parenting Groups (currently over Zoom) and do individual work with families.

 The Medical Director provides medication management to those kids for whom it is appropriate.
 One advantage of his strong presence at the program is that it allows him to closely monitor medication effects and respond quickly with changes when indicated.
 Essentially, it allows him to manage medications in a manner more similar to an inpatient psychiatrist, and to provide more intensive psychiatric services than many other programs provide.

 Program length of stay is variable, and dependent on each client’s own particular clinical needs, but generally is a few weeks.
 Clients generally attend the program 5 days per week, though frequency of attendance may be reduced as clinically appropriate.
 Clients who attend the PHP often step down to the IOP afterward.